Last Updated on November 15, 2021

 A bit of a funk

 There were a few personal things at the beginning of the month that didn’t go as planned, which led me to fall in a bit of a funk.
 It took me a while to get out of again.
-Thus, I wasn’t feeling as ‘social’ as I usually am, not socializing as much as I would’ve liked to and curling up on my sofa instead.
+So I wasn’t feeling as ‘social’ as I usually do, not socializing as much as I would’ve liked to and curling up on my sofa instead.
 Well, it might have also been a combination of Stranger Things, general exhaustion and the daunting thought of sitting in the L.A. traffic yet again that made me become a bit of a hermit for a couple of weeks.
 I guess things can’t always be perfect, and luckily I got out of my funk as soon as I arrived in beautiful Italy.
 This trip was just what the doctor ordered.

 Ongoing website issues